BrunoArsioli/llama-optimus/README.md

 Lightweight Python tool using Optuna for tuning llama.cpp flags: towards optimal tok/s for your machine.

-## Features:
+## What it does

-Llama‑optimus is a tool for automating throughput tuning of llama.cpp using Optuna.

-- Automated benchmarking of inference speed (tokens/s) across parameter combinations

-- Optimizes CPU threads, batch size, GPU layers (Metal/CUDA), and more

-- Exportable configuration for reproducible setup
+* Runs performance benchmarks of llama.cpp across parameters (threads, batch size, GPU layers, etc.)
+* Uses Optuna to maximize tokens/sec on your specific hardware
+* Exports the winning config for reproducibility

-- Suitable for Apple Silicon, Linux (and NVIDIA platforms, next)
+* Supports Apple Silicon, Linux, (next: NVIDIA platforms)